Wishmaster Spell HUD

 Features

-• Easy to Use - adaptable smart HUD that adapts to screen resolution.
+• Easy to Use: Adaptive smart HUD that scales with your screen resolution.

-• Multiple Casting Options Target avatars, objects or aim with your camera!
+• Multiple Casting Options: Target avatars, objects, or use your camera for precise casting.

-• Unlimited Range - Cast from anywhere in a region.
+• Unlimited Range: Cast from any location within the region.

 Getting Started